How many screws are needed per sheet of drywall?

 Check local building codes first

 Building codes vary from location to location.
-Some building requirements are mandated at a State level while others are set by the county, city, town or other municipality.
+Some building requirements are mandated at a state level while others are set by the county, city, town or other municipality.
 Some areas require contractors to be licensed and file a permit before hanging drywall.
-If that is the case, they will usually also require that drywall be inspected after it is hung and before the taping and finishing work begins.
+Where that is the case, they will usually also require that drywall be inspected before taping and finishing work can begin.

 What is looked for during drywall inspections?
-Among other things, building inspectors verify that a sufficient number of drywall screws or nails are used for each sheet of drywall that was hung.
+Building inspectors will likely check the type of drywall used in various applications and also verify that a sufficient number of drywall screws or nails are used for each sheet of drywall that was hung.
 They also check the location and spacing between each fastener.
-If the building codes in your area include requirements about drywall hanging, please refer to those specific codes to find out how many screws are needed.
+If the building codes in your area include requirements about drywall hanging, please refer to those specific codes to find out how many screws are needed, and what the proper spacing layout should be.

 What if building codes in my area don’t cover drywall hanging

-Drywall screws should be installed every 12 inches.
-This means that when using 48 inch wide sheets, you will have 5 screws in each stud when the sheets are hung perpendicular to the framing; two on the edges and 3 in the field.
-The screws on the perimeter should be at least ⅜ of an inch from the edge to prevent “break-out”.
+A general rule of thumb is that drywall screws should be installed every 12 inches.
+This means that when using 48-inch wide sheets, you will have 5 screws in each stud when the sheets are hung perpendicular to the framing; two on the edges and 3 in the field.
+The screws on the perimeter should be at least ⅜ inch from the edge to prevent break-out.

 Drywall nails per sheet

-When using drywall nails instead of screws, you should install nails every 6 inches along the width of the sheet.
-When using 48 inch wide sheets, this means you will have 8 nails in each stud when the sheets are hung perpendicular to the framing.
-The nails on the perimeter should be at least ⅜ of an inch from the edge.
+When using drywall nails instead of screws, you should install nails every seven inches.
+What about the area between the studs?
+Since wall studs are usually placed every 16 inches, this means that some nails will have more than 16 inches between them.
+The general principle to go by is that if there is backing behind the drywall a drywall nail should be installed on that backing every seven inches.
+When using 48-inch wide sheets, this means you will have about 8 nails in each stud if the sheets are hung perpendicular to the framing.
+The nails on the perimeter should be at least ⅜ an inch from the edge.
+This means that for a 4-foot x 12-foot sheet of drywall, you will use approximately 72 drywall nails.

 Screws should be used every 24 inches in the field of a sheet of drywall to tack the sheet in place while the drywall adhesive dries.
-When using a 48 inch wide sheet of drywall, this means you will have two screws on each stud, one at each edges of the sheet of drywall, and one screw every other stud in the middle of the sheet.
+When using a 48-inch wide sheet of drywall and framing members are 16 inches O.C., this means you will have two screws on each stud, one at each edge of the sheet of drywall, and one screw on every-other stud in the middle of the sheet.

 Other types of drywall

-If you are using specialized types of drywall like Glass-Mat liner panels like the ones used in shaft walls, you should refer to the installation guidelines from the manufacturer in order to see what they recommend for number of screws per sheet.
+If you are using specialized types of drywall such as Glass-Mat liner panels like the ones used in shaft walls, you should refer to the installation guidelines from the manufacturer and follow their recommendation for the number of fasteners per sheet and fastener location.

-What if the studs are 24″ on center
+What if the studs are 24 inches on center

 Before deciding how many drywall screws or nails to use when hanging drywall, it is best to check local building codes.
 Some municipalities have codes that require more fasteners than what is outlined above.
 If that is the case, you should always follow local building requirements.
 Where municipalities do not comment on this detail, the principles above should help you to install drywall in a way that is secure and helps prevent cracking.